realm/realm-js/contrib/react-native-debugging.md

 ## Preparation and Assumptions
 It is assumed the developer has their machine prepared to build realm and react-native projects.
 Refer to [building.md](./building.md) if that is not the case.

+The instructions below also assume that the developer is working on a MacOS system and have Xcode installed.

 In your realm-js project, run the following commands to prepare for debug mode:
 ```
 # install js dependencies, but skip building the node binaries